projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 Set and grab log
 ================

-We have 1-6 log levels for console log and mem log.
+We have six (1-6) log levels for console log and mem log.
 The following functions print different levels of console log and mem log::

       pr_dbg("debug...level %d", LOG_DEBUG);       //level 6